QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/counting.md

 [Go back](..)

 It's `Dénombrement` in French.
-We are using the cardinal a lot so we must be able to count of many elements we got in a set.
+We are using the cardinal a lot, so we must be able to count of many elements we got in a set.

-Let's says we have
+Let's say we have

 * a set `E` having `k` elements
 * we are picking `n` elements in `E`